- Club Cheerleading

 He currently resides in Elkhart, Ind. with his wife Renee and children Austin (12) and Audrey (11).

-Coach Ellis enters his second season on the Saints staff after most recently serving as the boys varsity coach at Edgewood JR/SR High School in Merritt Island, Florida for two seasons.
+Coach Ellis enters his second season on the Saints staff after most recently serving as the Head Boy's Basketball Coach at Edgewood Jr./Sr. High School in Merritt Island, Florida for two seasons.

 At Edgewood, Ellis led the Indians to a 10-11 record during the 2012-2013 season and their first ever play-off victory over Cocoa Beach.

-Prior to Edgewood, Ellis was a member on the coaching staff at Tusculum College where he assisted the Pioneers for four seasons.
+Prior to Edgewood, Ellis was a member of the coaching staff at Tusculum College where he assisted the Pioneers for four seasons.

 While with the Pioneers, he assisted with all team operations, including practice and game preparation, strength and conditioning and video coordination.
 During practice, he assisted with coaching the Tusculum post players and was also responsible for the team’s student assistants and managers.